 Once I got married and moved to our own nuclear setup, we made our own Christmas traditions – cooking up a sumptuous Spaghetti (If you’d like the recipe, pls visit my food blog from another life here) and watching our favourite Christmas time rom-com: Love, Actually.

 And then came babyT and I knew I wanted to make Christmas time special for him too.
 He is of course too young to be enjoying cooking and feasting and watching movies.
+Although we have got fantastic home audio systems which means movies are so much better when we watch them at home!
+I can’t wait to watch Christmas movies with him.
 Yet I wanted to introduce Christmas to him in a way he knows best – via books, play and art and craft.
 Continue reading